adityaBhardwaj666/distributed_parallel/readme.txt

-README :)
+Includes programs to calculate definte integrals using
+ - Trapezium Rule
+ - Simpsons 1/3 Rule

+omp files are parallel implementation of the programs using openMP.

 1) omp_trap.c and omp_simpson.c are OpenMp programs.
-Working Fine.
    Use -lm in commands to link math function

 2) For openMP execution use :